Write unit test in Python

 self.assertEqual(user1.get_level(), 2)

-The implementation of this unit test is similar to the previous one with the only difference that we are asserting the value of the level for the user.
+The implementation of this unit test is similar to the previous one with the only difference being that we are asserting the value of the level for the user.

 And now it’s the moment to run our tests…